Loading β

 - If ROOMLOADER_DELIVER_PAYLOAD is

-true, returns an instance of Payload that tracks the IDs of all loaded layers and elements, and can be used to shift layer depths, fetch element IDs and unload things. - Otherwise returns Undefined.
+true, returns a Payload instance that tracks the IDs of all loaded layers and elements.
+The Payload can be used to adjust layer depths, retrieve element IDs, and clean up loaded contents. - Otherwise returns Undefined.

 βΉοΈ ROOM ELEMENT COVERAGE